imeelavan/IMS/README.md

 Submit few requests by changing the values above so that you will have few books in the library to test with.

-Since the below 5 operations use @RequestParam, you can use Postman with appropriate option (put, delete, and get) selected from operation dropdown for the endpoints below without body
+Since the below 5 operations use @RequestParam, you can use Postman with appropriate option (put, delete, and get) selected from the operation dropdown for the endpoints below without body.

 **2. Remove Book** <br>
 Endpoint - http://localhost:8080/book/remove?isbn=123 <br>